kantorovich/kantorovich-site/content/event/2022-Optimal-Transport-Summer-School/covid19/_index.md

 During your stay if you feel unwell get tested immediately.
 Testing resources for students and visitors can be found [here](https://www.washington.edu/coronavirus/student-faq/#testloc).
 The closest location near campus is the UW medicine [testing facility](https://goo.gl/maps/wpRVwHzLtUPTohyr6) in the U-district which is about 15 minutes walk.
 Sun-Fri 9 a.m. - 5:30 p.m.
 It is a walk-in site although appointments are encouraged.
 You may call them at 833.562.1212 for more information.

 If your test comes back positive, immediately let the organizers know and isolate yourself.
-If you have been given accommodation by us, there are special isolation rooms where you will be kept.
+If you have been given accommodation by us, there are special quarantine rooms where you will be kept.
 You must also report to the organizers a list of close contacts in the last few days so that we can notify them.
 We will not divulge your name or personal information.

 {{< pihotCRG >}}